Threeeyeking/Age-and-Gender-Detection-with-Machine-Learning-/README.md

 ## About

 This is a prototype, age and gender detection app, utilizing machine learning and computer vision.
+Software will be able to identify individuals based on precise key factors.
 This is the beginning stage of the project, so it is not ready to be deployed yet.
 It is the prototype for a much larger project scheduled for the future. (only parts of the source code are included at the moment, until future updates)

 ## Built with